-We designed our B.A. degree program for majors who are seeking employment in the field immediately after college or as a second major for education majors who aim to become primary or secondary school biology teachers.
+The B.A. degree program is designed for majors who are seeking employment in the field immediately after college or as a second major for education majors who aim to become primary or secondary school biology teachers.

-Students must complete Principles of Biology for Science Majors I and II (BIO 107, 108) with a grade of C or better before declaring a major in biology.
+Students must complete Principles of Biology for Science Majors I and II (BIO 107 (p.
+219) and BIO 109L (p.
+219), BIO 108 (p.
+219) and BIO 110L (p.
+219)) with a grade of C or better before declaring a major in biology.